santiagoolivos/signatureapi-tutorials/powerautomate/envelope-new-item-sharepoint-list.md

 ## Step-by-Step Tutorial

-Follow these steps to automate your employment contract process using Sharepoint List, SignatureAPI, and Microsoft Power Automate:
+Follow these steps to automate your employment contract process using SharePoint List, SignatureAPI, and Microsoft Power Automate:

 ### Step 1: Prepare the Contract Template